 In a large skillet over medium-high heat, brown your meat and cook beef (or turkey) all the way through.
 Transfer to your crockpot.

-In the crock pot, add onion, bell pepper, celery, beans, tomatoes, Mexicorn (optional), tomato sauce, chili powder, paprika, thyme (optional), salt, pepper and hot sauce.
+In the crock pot, add onion, bell peppers, celery, can of beans, tomatoes, Mexicorn (optional), tomato sauce, chili seasoning, paprika, thyme (optional), salt, pepper and hot sauce.
 Combine with ground turkey and mix together well.
 Cook mixture on HIGH for approximately 2hrs.
 Or you can cook on LOW for about 4hrs if that timing works better for you.
 The goal is to get the base fairly thick and not runny so the cornbread mix wont sink down into the chili.
-(Above picture is chili with turkey meat, below is a vegetarian option.
+(Above picture is chili with turkey meat, below is a chili beans vegetarian option.
 Just add black beans instead of meat.)

-In a medium bowl, mix together baking powder, cornmeal, flower, eggs, vegetable oil, and cream corn.
+In a large bowl, mix together baking powder, cornmeal, flower, eggs, vegetable oil, and cream corn to form cornbread batter.
 Gently pour cornbread mixture on top of the chili base.
 If you prefer to go with an easier option, you can use a corn muffin mix, like Jiffy cornbread mix.
 Just follow the directions on the package and then pour over the chili.

 Cook on HIGH 1.5-2 hrs or until corn bread is completely cooked.
-You can make sure it’s cooked by using the old tooth pick rule, or just digging in and praying it’s done like I do.
+You can make sure the cornbread layer is cooked by using the old toothpick test.
+Or just dig in and pray it’s done like I do.

-Dish up your chili and cornbread and finish off with sour cream and shredded cheese or any other of your favorite chili toppings.
+Dish up your chili and cornbread and finish off with sour cream, sliced green onions, and shredded cheddar cheese or any other of your favorite chili toppings.